-Avocados are one of the trendiest health foods on the market.
-They’re touted as a nutritious and delicious snack for humans, but what about for our four-legged friends?
-Can dogs eat avocado?
-The answer is no. Avocados contain persin, a fungicidal toxin, which can cause serious health problems— even death—in many animals.
-According to veterinarians, dogs are more resistant to persin than other animals, but that doesn’t mean avocados are safe for your pup to consume.
+Avocados are touted as a nutritious and delicious snack for humans, but can dogs eat avocado?
+The answer is yes and no. Avocados contain persin, a fungicidal toxin that can cause serious health problems— even death—in many animals.
+According to veterinarians, dogs are more resistant to persin than other animals, but that doesn’t mean avocados are 100% safe for your dog to consume.

-If you frequently bring avocados into your home, make sure the members of your household are educated about the dangers of feeding them and other human foods to your pets.
+If you frequently bring avocados into your home, make sure the members of your household are educated about the dangers of feeding these and other human foods to pets.
 You may even want to print out a list of fruits and vegetables dogs can and can’t have to keep on your fridge.
-If your pup tends to get into things, like the trash, invest in a dog-proof garbage can, so that he can’t rummage around when you aren’t looking.
+If your dog tends to get into the trash, invest in a dog-proof garbage can, so that he can’t rummage around when you aren’t looking.

 Here at the AKC, we field many queries from anxious dog owners about what is and isn’t safe for their canine companions to eat.
 Questions range from the obvious (“Can dogs eat steak bones?”) to the trendy (“Can dogs eat quinoa?”)
 Check out more “Can dogs eat…” articles on AKC.org to see what other foods, such as cherries, grapes, and onions, could be harmful to your dog.